Ajou-DILab/Sparse-dense_embedding/README.md

 ### 1. Get the partial subset (for fast end-to-end runs)

-Indexing the full ~8.8M-passage collection takes many hours.
-To validate the whole pipeline (index + search) in under an hour, we provide a small **partial subset** (~50k passages) that keeps the passages relevant to high-MRR dev queries and fills the rest at random.
+To validate the whole pipeline (index + search) in under an hour, we provide a small **partial subset** (~50k passages) that keeps the passages small sample dev queries.

 **Partial subset download:** available from Google Drive —